vtex/faststore/packages/gatsby-plugin-google-tag-manager/README.md

 ## When do I use this plugin?

-When you want to use Google Tag Manager.
+When you want to use Google Tag Manager and have the Google Enhanced Ecommerce events.

 ## Examples of usage